-Table 3: Respondents' Description of the SHS Syllabus in Relation to the Affective Domain comprehensive.
+Table 3: Respondents' Description of the SHS Syllabus in Relation to the Affective Domain of the respondents 40(72.7%) were uncertain about how comprehensiveness is the syllabus in terms of the affective domain and 10(18.2%) also rated itcomprehensive.
 This is a clear indication that, teachers were not aware of the nature of the syllabus and how comprehensive nature is the senior high school social syllabus.
-This contradicts the findings of Ravitch (2003) that social studies is seen as a broad umbrella that covers a wide range of topics because the teachers syllabus Putting do know how the is. the response COMPREHENSIVE" together with "UNCERTAIN" gives a total of 81.8% who did not agree that it is comprehensive.
+This contradicts the findings of Ravitch (2003) that social studies is seen as a broad umbrella that covers a wide range of topics because the teachers do know how the syllabus is.
+Putting the response "NOT COMPREHENSIVE" together with "UNCERTAIN" gives a total of 81.8% who did not agree that it is comprehensive.
 Those who rated the syllabus as not comprehensive stated the following reasons: The syllabus does not cater for the development of the individual in totality since the topics are all geared towards writing to pass examination and not making any impact all the individual life.
 This contradicts Ross and Marker's (2005) finding that social studies is the most inclusive of all subjects.